Academic Technologies (AT) provides numerous services to the GW community, enriching the academic experience for students, faculty, and staff.

 Web conferencing tools, such as Blackboard Collaborate, Skype, and WebEx, enable instructors to teach from anywhere and invite guest lecturers into the classroom from around the corner or around the world.
 This service is available in select rooms on the Foggy Bottom and Virginia Science and Technology campuses.

-With Wireless Presentation, instructors can sync their Apple portable devices, such as iPhones, iPads, and Mac laptops, to wirelessly present content in the classroom.
+With Wireless Presentation, instructors can sync their portable devices, such as mobile phones, tablets, and laptops, to wirelessly present content in the classroom.
 This service is available in select rooms on the Foggy Bottom Campus and Virginia Science and Technology Campus.